 The Conservatory creates a caring environment of respect, diversity, curiosity, and decency.
 These traits are expected in the theatre and likewise of our students.
 Harassment in any form will not be tolerated.
 The most basic requirement of actors is that they show up fully and completely, and this expectation holds true for actor training.
 Students are expected to come to class prepared and ready to work.
 Remember to reference your Student Handbook.

 While The Actors Conservatory does not provide student housing, we are happy to work with you to find housing in your price range.
 We can also help you find housing close to Portland’s extensive transit system so transportation does not become an issue for you.
 Portland has both the MAX Light Rail train system and the Portland Streetcar.
-We are located next-door to a major MAX station and several Portland Streetcar stops.
+We are located near MAX stations and several Portland Streetcar stops.

 We may also be able to connect you with fellow students looking for roommates and we have a large fanbase so supporters of the Conservatory may have rooms available in their homes.
 Whatever you’re looking for, we can help you find it!